Sheku Kanneh-Mason, Isata Kanneh-Mason

 As a personal career highlight, Sheku Kanneh-Mason was invited to play at the Royal Wedding of Prince Harry and Meghan Markle, on 2018-05-19.
 He has already had numerous appearances on TV, especially in the U.K.

 Isata is the oldest of the seven siblings, now in her postgraduate studies at the Royal Academy of Music in London.
 She won her first awards at age 10 and 11, and further prizes followed, up to this year, see her Web bio for details.
 In this recital, Isata Kanneh-Mason played on the Tonhalle’s Steinway D-274 concert grand.
-The lid was fully open in this recital.
+The lid was fully open.

 The program consisted of four cello sonatas, covering almost two centuries of this genre, from baroque to romantic, to mid-20th century: